mikedelr/HumanActivityWorkbench/README.md

 The differential pressure requires at least 160 samples from the barometer before the processed signal can be generated.
 Once the signal is processed, it is representative of an event that occurred 80 samples previously.
 Assuming the sampling rates of the accelerometer, gyroscope, and barometer are constant, this corresponds to the 160th previous sample (in the time of the accelerometer/gyroscope).

 Since the features from the accelerometer and gyroscope are also processed with FIR filters, these signals are both delayed by 50 samples.
 As a result, we only need to go back to the 110th sample (i.e., 160-50).

+## 5 - Classification or entry point for a Supervised Learning Algorithm

+At this point the aligned feature vector can be used by a classifier built using a machine learning algorithm to recognise human activities.
+Alternatively the feature vectors (along with the training labels) can be used by a machine learning algorithm to build a new classifier